Golan Heights: Ottoman period

+The palace of Emir Mahmoud Al Faour of the Al Fadl tribe in the Golan Heights.

 In the 16th century, the Ottoman Turks conquered Syria.
 During this time, the Golan formed part of the Hauran Sanjak.
 During the 1560s, Ottoman official Mustafa Lala Pasha established al-Qunaytira as an important regional center, building a caravanserai, a mosque and shops, and endowing them with properties in dozens of villages around the Golan.

 Some Druze communities were established in the Golan during the 17th and 18th centuries.
-The villages abandoned during previous periods due to raids by Bedouin tribes were not resettled until the second half of the 19th century.
+The villages were abandoned during previous periods due to raids by Bedouin tribes were not resettled until the second half of the 19th century.

-Throughout the 18th century, the Al Fadl, an Arab tribe long established in the Levant, struggled against Turkmen and Kurdish tribesmen over supremacy in the Golan.
+Throughout the 18th century, the Al Fadl, an Arab tribe long established in the Levant, struggled against Turkmen and Kurdish tribesmen over control of the Golan.
 The Fadl's presence in the Golan was observed by Burckhardt in the early 19th century.

 Transhumance in the Golan remained a long-lasting phenomenon because of the region's harsh winters.
-The winters "forced tribespeople until the 19th century to live in hundreds of rudimentary 'winter villages' in their tribal territory.
+The winters "forced tribespeople until the 19th century to live in hundreds of rudimentary 'winter villages' in their tribal territory."
 Starting in the second part of the 19th century, the villages became "fixed and formed the nucleus of fully sedentary life in the 20th century Golan."

 In 1868, the region was described as "almost entirely desolate".
 According to a travel handbook of the time, only 11 of 127 ancient towns and villages in the Golan were inhabited.
 By the late 19th century, the Golan Heights was mostly inhabited by Arabs, Turkmen and Circassians.
 The Circassians, part of a large influx of refugees from the Caucasus into the empire as a result of the Russo-Turkish War of 1877–78, were encouraged to settle in the Golan by the Ottoman authorities.
 They were granted lands with a 12-year tax exemption.
 The Al Fadl, the Druze and the Circassians were often in conflict for local dominance.
 These struggles subsided with the Ottoman government's formal recognition of the Al Fadl's tribal territory and pasturelands in the Golan, which were invested in the name of the tribe's emir.
 The emir relocated to Damascus and collected rents from his tribesmen who thereafter settled in the area and engaged in a combination of farming and pastoralism.
 The tribe settled in several villages in the area and controlled important roads to Damascus, Galilee and Lebanon.
 In the 19th century the tribe continued to expand their territory in the Golan and built two palaces.
 The leader of the tribe joined Prince Faisal during the Arab revolt, and they supported the uprising against the French in the northern Golan.

 In 1885, civil engineer and architect, Gottlieb Schumacher, conducted a survey of the entire Golan Heights on behalf of the German Society for the Exploration of the Holy Land, publishing his findings in a map and book entitled The Jaulân.